Graduate School of Science

 A number of cases of scientific fraud and misconduct were bad publicity for the scientific world.
 Are these cases signs of a system in crisis or just some anomalies in an otherwise good scientific framework?
 This course will give attention to the grey area and your role as an individual scientist to prevent misconduct.

-Preferred moment of attendance: End of the second year
+Preferred moment of attendance: Start of your third year

 Information and registration: Scientific Conduct